Four of Wands

 The card suggests considering your work-life balance.

-Denotes a sense of fulfilment in life.
-This may increase by engaging in communal aspects such as attending congregations or social events you might otherwise avoid.
+Denotes a sense of fulfillment in life.
+This may increase by engaging in communal aspects, such as attending congregations or social events you might otherwise avoid.

 Make sure you are not losing your support systems in the pursuit of material or career goals.
 You may be assuming they will always be there (which may be true) but you may find them far weaker later when you have to rely on them.